Storia-AI/sage/README.md

 <details>
 <summary><strong>:lock: Working with private repositories</strong></summary>

-To index and chat with a private repository, simply set the GITHUB_TOKEN environment variable.
-To obtain this token: go to github.com > click on your profile icon > Settings > Developer settings > Personal access tokens.
+To index and chat with a private repository, simply set the `GITHUB_TOKEN` environment variable.
+To obtain this token, go to github.com > click on your profile icon > Settings > Developer settings > Personal access tokens.
 You can either make a fine-grained token for the desired repository, or a classic token.

 ```
 export GITHUB_TOKEN=...
 ```

 </details>

 <details>